 Flexibility and Adaptability

-Business situations will constantly change, as proven by the current pandemic, climatic changes, and the proliferation of technology.
+Business situations will constantly change, as proven by current pandemic, climatic changes, and the proliferation of technology.
 Proactive employees will stay a step ahead and be prepared to solve these problems.
 Instead of waiting to react to the challenges, they take pre-emptive measures to address those.
-To become proactive, employees must develop foresight, learn to anticipate problems, and be prepared to resolve them.
+To become proactive, employees must develop foresight, learn to anticipate problems, and be prepared to resolve it.
 They must acquire an analytical bend of mind to recognize common patterns that exist in the business and use them to solve future problems.
-They must avoid reacting impulsively during unforeseen circumstances.
-Employees who are prepared for the unforeseen are the ones who can help companies tide over difficult challenges and keep them ahead of the competition.
+They must avoid reacting impulsively during an unforeseen circumstance.
+Employees who are prepared for the unforeseen are the ones who can help companies tide over difficult challenges and keep it ahead of the competition.